apollographql/apollo-server/docs/source/essentials/server.md

 }
 ```

-Your server itself is hosted at `http://localhost:4000/graphql`.
-This would be the endpoint you pass to set up Apollo Client.
+> The GraphQL server itself is also served at `http://localhost:4000/`, but only direct requests from a web browser will return the GraphQL Playground interface.
+Therefore, Apollo Client will work properly when configured with this endpoint.

 <h2 id="integrations">Server integrations</h2>